hackiftekhar/IQMediaPickerController/README.md

  2) Allows user to pick 3 types of media.

- 3) Allows picking multiple media files at once.
+ 3) Allows picking or capturing multiple media files at once.

 LICENSE